2025 Career Development Award

 The award may be used for salary and fringe benefits of the principal investigator, collaborating investigator(s), mentoring team members, and other participants with faculty appointments, consistent with percent effort, and for project-related expenses, such as salaries of technical personnel essential to the conduct of the project, supplies, equipment, computers/electronics, travel (including international travel), volunteer subject costs, data management, and publication costs, etc.

-The AHA does not utilize the NIH salary cap.
+AHA does not require use of the NIH salary cap.

 Award Duration: Three years. non-renewable